 Closing Revenue Gaps: Translating Strategy into Operational Execution

 One of the biggest challenges for organizations that are seeking more consistent revenue growth is getting their strategy and operations explicitly connected.
 Without that connection, which we frequently observe, revenue targets become shifting objectives—occasionally met, but often missed.
-Leaders then spend more time debating and arguing over results rather than truly understanding the actual drivers of growth..
+Leaders then spend more time debating and arguing over results rather than truly understanding the actual drivers of growth.
 Companies with ambitious goals often fail to translate their strategy into operational execution, and the consequences are reflected in their unpredictable revenue performance.

 Closing the Gap: Where the Disconnect Shows Up

-How Leading Organizations Close Revenue Gaps
+How Leading Organizations Close the Gap

-The highest-performing organizations build systems that make the connection between strategy and operations explicit.
+High-performing companies make the connection between strategy and operations explicit.
 They:

 Why This Matters for Revenue